 The 1950s decade was the first that embraced women wearing shorts for more than just beach wear or for pinup girls.
 Women’s 1950s shorts came in several lengths and styles to fit a variety of leisure activities women enjoyed.
-The shortest length was the short short, followed by an above the knee Bermuda, below the knee pedal pushers and the capri which is somewhere between a short and a pant.
+The shortest length was the short short, followed by an above the knee Bermuda, below the knee pedal pushers, and the capri which was somewhere between a short and a pant.
 Each of these had other names as well.
 The origins and history of each 1950s shorts style is a fascinating one.

 1950s Short Shorts

 The shortest of the 1950s shorts were “short shorts.”
 These came to about 6 inches above the knee and had classic 1950s high waists and side zippers.
 These shorts were mostly worn on the beaches or on pin up models.
 Another name for these shorts is culottes.
-Culottes could be short or a bit longer and have wide leg openings that flair out from a tight waist and hip.
+Culottes could be short or a bit longer and hade wide leg openings that flared out from a tight waist and hip.

 These are the most popular style short worn by vintage retro clothing fans today.
 The high waisted short slims the tummy and creates a thinner waist than low rise shorts.
 The short length of legs makes them sexy (that is, if you have the thighs for it!).

 As the decade progressed, short shorts grew shorter and tighter.
 Many were worn with matching belts, too.

 The most popular shorts length for women was the Bermuda Short.
 These came to about 3 inches above the knee, again with high waists and side zip seams.
 They could fit rather loose and baggy, just like pedal pusher pants, or more fitted and slimming (much like Bermuda shorts available today).

 Shorts often did not have pockets (they added to much bulk to a slim silhouette) but some had ornamental or faux pockets that were angled slits.
 The ad above is an example of shorts with angled pockets.